jeremslm/Tearing_Mode_Solver/README.md

 $\textbf{EXAMPLE 1}$

-The code that perform this plot can be found in the file "example_1.ipynb", in the folder "example".
+The code that perform this plot can be found in the file "example_1.ipynb", in the folder "examples".

 In this example, the goal is to reproduce *Figure 3* of [1].
 Let's consider a family of equilibria with a $q$ profile having the shape